EDJR94/sentiment_analysis/README.md

 | Precision   | 0.8492 |
 | Recall   | 0.8418 |
 |  F1 Score | 0.8455 |

+## Introducing the Neutral Sentiment Category

+Upon analyzing the predictions of our model, I observed that for certain reviews, the model exhibited uncertainty or lacked strong confidence in its predictions.
+To accommodate such instances and offer a more nuanced classification, I've introduced a "Neutral" sentiment category.

+The revised sentiment labeling based on the model's probability output is as follows:

+- **Positive Sentiment**: When there's over 60% probability for a positive outcome.
+- **Negative Sentiment**: When the positive probability is less than 40%.
+- **Neutral Sentiment**: For cases where the model's positive probability lies between 40% and 60%, indicating a level of uncertainty.

+This approach ensures a more comprehensive and nuanced analysis of reviews, capturing sentiments that may not strictly fall into the traditional positive or negative categories.

 # Deploy to Production
 I deployed the model in Streamlit Sharing so you can test some reviews for yourself!
 Here is an example: